 1. City water pressure - When connected to the city water supply as described above, turn the bypass valve located in the utility compartment to "Water Tank Fill" from the "Normal" setting.
 This will fill the onboard fresh water tank.

 Make sure the external gravity fill connection is open (remove the cap) to allow air to escape from the on-board tank.
-When water flows out of this external fill, the onboard tank is full.
+When water just starts to flow out of this external fill, the on-board tank is full.